 Immigration Consequences Sample Clauses

 Immigration Consequences.
 The defendant understands that pleading guilty may have consequences with respect to his immigration status if he is not a citizen of the United States.
-Under federal law, a broad range of crimes are removable offenses, including the offense(s) to which defendant is pleading guilty.
-Indeed, because defendant is pleading guilty to (insert name of offense), removal is presumptively mandatory.
-Removal and other immigration consequences are the subject of a separate proceeding, however, and defendant understands that no one, including his attorney or the district court, can predict to a certainty the effect of his conviction on his immigration status.
+Under federal law, a broad range of crimes are removable offenses, including the offenses to which defendant is pleading guilty.
+Indeed, because defendant is pleading guilty to counts in this indictment removal is presumptively mandatory.
+Removal and other immigration consequences is the subject of a separate proceeding, however, and defendant understands that no one, including his attorney or the district court, can predict to a certainty the effect of his conviction on his immigration status.
 Defendant nevertheless affirms that he wants to plead guilty regardless of any immigration consequences that his guilty plea may entail, even if the consequence is his automatic removal from the United States.
 Further, the defendant understands that he is bound by his guilty plea regardless of any immigration consequences of the plea and regardless of any advice the defendant has received from his counsel or others regarding those consequences.
 Accordingly, the defendant waives any and all challenges to his guilty plea and to his sentence based on those consequences, and agrees not to seek to withdraw his guilty plea, or to file a direct appeal or collateral attack of any kind challenging his guilty plea, conviction or sentence, based on the immigration consequences of his guilty plea, conviction and sentence.

 AutoNDA by SimpleDocs